Nicolas-Puccio/caravaneer-2/README.md

 1. Download the `caravaneer2.swf` file from the repository.
 2. Replace the existing `caravaneer2.swf` file in the game's folder with the downloaded file.
 3. Run the game as usual, using the `.exe` file or through Steam.
 4. Create a new character named Puccio (Only needed for changes 1, 2, and 3.
-I am working on removing this requirement)
+I am working on removing this requirement).

 ## Instructions

-START BATTLE: using this button goes the default fight where you control all members
+START BATTLE: using this button goes the default fight where you control all members.

-AUTO DISTRIBUTE & FIGHT/ATTACK: using this button will make your mercenaries be controlled by the AI
+AUTO DISTRIBUTE & FIGHT/ATTACK: using this button will make your mercenaries be controlled by the AI.

+MAIN CHARACTER AI: only enabled if the second weapon slot of your main character is empty.

-water/food need is only updated when the navigation screen is opened, it won't automatically update if more members are recruited/dismissed
+Water/Food need is only updated when the navigation screen is opened, it won't automatically update if more members are recruited/dismissed.
+Trade window displays ID of items.

+In order to enable visual indicators need to create a "puccio.txt" with the "ID-Price" format, example .txt in the files section above.